JPMurara/mspowerplat/README.md

   Considerations: replace (for production) with a Recurrence, a Power Apps button, or a Dataverse trigger. - explain

 - 2.Data fetch - run a query against a dataset (Power BI)
-  Purpose: execute the DAX query you validated in Power BI Desktop, and return only the columns needed.
+  Purpose: execute the DAX query (below) you validated in Power BI Desktop, and return only the columns needed.
   Key outputs:

-DAX query

 EVALUATE
 SELECTCOLUMNS(